 Best hotels in Orlando

-Tucked within the gates of Walt Disney World Resort, Four Seasons Resort Orlando is luxurious without feeling stale.
-Considering its upscale trappings, it’s uniquely child- and pet-friendly.
+Tucked within the gates of Walt Disney World Resort, Four Seasons Resort Orlando offers a luxury stay without feeling kitschy.
+One perk of a Disney Resort?
+This one welcomes children and pets despite its upscale affectation.
 There’s a complimentary kids’ program and free meals for little ones under five years old.
 The Disney park perks are here, too: Among them are character breakfasts, In-Room Celebrations and complimentary transportation to Disney’s parks.
 Adults can get their fun on, too, thanks to the Tranquilo Golf Club, the Spa, and tennis and basketball courts.
 Facilities include the interactive fountains at Splash Zone, a Lazy River, water slides, a family pool and an adults-only pool.
 You can even book a room with a view of the nightly park fireworks.

-The freshly minted Grove Resort & Spa on Lake Austin is making a splash—literally, and figuratively—in the Orlando hotel market.
+Since it's massive opening, Grove Resort & Spa on Lake Austin has been making a splash—literally, and figuratively—in the Orlando hotel market.
 The all-suite property oozes casual chic with dark wood furniture, cool gray walls and blue accents: Each suite features stainless-steel appliances, a full-sized washer and dryer, and screened balconies.
-Its location on the waterfront means plenty of watersports access and verdant views.
-Three pools, cabanas and a kids’ area keep daytimers busy, and the Escape Spa even offers poolside treatments.
-Grove isn’t done expanding either: Two additional food and beverage outlets are on the way (there’s currently six operating), as is a waterpark in 2018.
+With a waterfront location, expect watersports and verdant vistas aplenty.
+Three pools, cabanas and a kids’ area keep daytimers busy.
+And if that's not enough, head to their freshly-minted waterpark complete with a lazy river, water slides and cabanas.

 Since opening in 2013, the Alfond Inn in Winter Park has earned plenty of cred, including AAA Four Diamond status.
 The 112-room building blends romantic elements with contemporary touches: Wooden beams add warmth and arched windows give way to natural light that splashes off the white-washed walls.
 The Inn displays the Alfond Collection of Contemporary Art for Rollins College (part of the Cornell Fine Arts Museum), and is within arm’s reach of local attractions.
 While chic, the Inn is also pet-friendly, and boasts a pool, fitness center, and meeting spaces.

 Decked out in Victorian style, Disney’s Grand Floridian Resort & Spa sits at the top of Walt Disney World Resort’s food chain.
-Its classic red and white facade is reminiscent of San Diego’s Hotel Del Coronado, and the tiered Grand Lobby oozes old-school elegance.
+Its classic red and white facade is reminiscent of San Diego’s Hotel Del Coronado, and the tiered Grand Lobby is dripping in old-school elegance.
 The offerings match the waterside locale: Guests can book cruises on Seven Seas Lagoon and Bay Lake, and the kiddos can venture off on a pirate sail.
-But the exterior charms don’t carry into the room design, which are lathered in beige.
-Still, the Disney amenities outweigh the snoozy quarters: The famed Disney monorail passes by the property, as does the electric water pageant.
+The classic exterior carries into the various room designs, but air on the simpler side.
+And you can't beat Disney amenities, can you?
+The famed Disney monorail passes by the property, as does the electric water pageant.
 There’s also a spa, waterfall pool, arcade and campfire activities.

 Want to see what $2,000 a night will get you at a Disney property?
 Set your search to Disney’s Polynesian Village Resort—specifically, the private, eight-person, over-the-water Bungalow.
 Here, a private lake deck with plunge pool, full kitchen, two beds and a sleepy lead to the hefty price tag.
 The property is a AAA 4-Diamond resort, so expect extras like park water taxis, grocery services, a luau-themed dinner feast and mail services.
 Lilo’s Playhouse entertains kids 3-12 whenever parents need an escape, and the Polynesian’s two distinct pools offer something for everyone.
 These rooms also have a little more “oomph” than the nearby Grand Floridian, thanks to high, two-tone headboards, textured palm prints and thematic details.